Agency for Healthcare Research and Quality (AHRQ) (U.S. DHHS)

 This report on health-related quality of life (HRQOL) surveillance and measurement is from the National Center for Chronic Disease Prevention and Health Promotion, Centers for Disease Control and Prevention.
 It "identifies the policy and conceptual origins of a set of Healthy Days hRQOL measures that were developed for use as public health outcome measures.
 It also descibes surveillance findings to date."

-Medicare Health and Prescription Drug Plan Tracker (Kaiser Family Foundation)
+Medicare Health and Prescription Drug Plans (Kaiser Family Foundation)

 Milliman USA publications